Gai Jatra: Bhaktapur

 Many local musicians, and a cultural dance called Ghintang Ghisi follow in the wake of a chariot..
 Men are also seen wearing women's dress, Hakupatasi.
 People dress up in many ways.
 There is face painting and masks are common.
 Children even dress up as gods and join the parade.

-The Ghintang Ghisi dance is celebrated for almost a week, starting from the day of Gaijatra to Krishna Janmashtami.
+The Ghintang Ghisi dance is celebrated for almost a week, from the day of Gaijatra to Krishna Janmashtami.
 The dance is done in a long queue with two persons in a row hitting each other's sticks.
-Many cultural shows are performed, and the festival is even participated in by many nearby villages.
+Many cultural shows are performed, and many nearby villages even participate in the festival.